How to Speed up Windows 10 Boot and Make Windows Boot Faster

+#1.
 Make regular restarts

-To avoid this from happening the next time you use your device, make sure to turn it off when you're done.
+To avoid this from happening the next time you use your device, turn it off when you're done.
 You can do this by clicking on the Start menu in the taskbar, then clicking on the Power button.

+#2.
 Keep your system updated

 If you want a more in-depth guide on how to update windows 10, check out our article titled Update Windows 10.

+#3.
 Disable unnecessary startup apps

 Every time your system boots up, various applications launch at startup.
 This is a feature used by many apps that you might want to have ready from the moment you gain access to your computer, such as antivirus software.

-This doesn't only slow down your boot time, but may cause serious performance drops as these applications continue running in the background.
+This doesn't only slow down your boot time but may cause severe performance drops as these applications continue running in the background.

 Here's how you can disable unwanted startup apps to improve the speed of your Windows 10 operating system.